Roasted Pepper Pistachio Cilantro Pesto Recipe

-The ingredients for the pesto are simple: cilantro, poblano peppers (roasted), a jalapeno pepper (roasted), pistachios, garlic, parmesan cheese, olive oil, salt and pepper.
+The ingredients for this Roasted Pepper Pistachio Cilantro Pesto Recipe are simple: cilantro, poblano peppers (roasted), a jalapeno pepper (roasted), pistachios, garlic, parmesan cheese, olive oil, salt and pepper.

 Begin by roasting the peppers.
 Everyone seems to have their favorite way to roast peppers but here’s one way to do it: Cut the peppers in half lengthwise and remove the seeds and seed knob.
 Then coat them inside and out with olive oil then place them, cut side down, on a baking sheet and bake in a 500° oven for about 15 minutes.

 They turn a deeper color and look a little shriveled but, oh, they smell so good!
 For the pesto, I removed the skins but if you were using them in a soup or sandwich the skins on would be fine I think.
 To loosen the skins on the peppers for easier removal, put the roasted peppers in a bowl and cover with plastic wrap or foil and let sit for another 15 minutes or so.
 To remove the skins, lay the peppers skin side up on the cutting board and with a knife or your fingers peel the skins off.

 Once the peppers are roasted (and peeled if you so desire) you’re ready to put the pesto together.